Dumbbell Step Up

 How to Perform

-5. Return the lead foot to the starting position.
+5. Return working foot to floor.

 Coaching Tips